GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    for terms on redistribution and modifications.

 ..
 [3]
-   The tools can also be installed on other platforms (see Appendix [app:L]).
+   The tools can also be installed on other platforms (see Appendix `K. GMT on non-UNIX Platforms`_).

 ..
 [4]
    One public-domain RIP is ghostscript, available from `<http://www.gnu.org/>`_.